 - Participation in mentor’s office meeting or seminar

 - Lunch on the job or on campus

 Communication through this program is flexible as well.
 We suggest the following communication structures for staying in touch with your mentor or mentee:

 - In-person meetings

-The Warrior Network collaborates with the O’Brien Center for Student Success and the Office of Development & Alumni Relations.
+The Warrior Network collaborates with The O’Brien Center for Career Development and the Office of Development & Alumni Relations.
 We are happy to assist you with any questions that you may have as you progress through your mentoring relationship.
 Please feel free to contact Sarah Mackler in the O’Brien Center for Student Success or Stephanie King in the Office of Development & Alumni Relations with any concerns that you may have.